-We have traced the history of rock and roll from those early pioneers such as The Rolling Stones and David Bowie right through to today's stadium fillers such as Bowie and The Stones.
+We have traced the history of rock and roll from those early pioneers such as The Rolling Stones and David Bowie right through to latter day stadium fillers such as Bowie and The Stones.
 What might the future hold?
 What will our children and our children's children be complaining about as they float around in their anti-gravity podules whilst mind-melding with the great intergalactic consciousness and firing laser beams out of their arse?

 Today we use devices such as computers, phones and 3D toasters to download and play music, but in the future these will become obsolete as content is pumped straight into our heads via microwaves, psychic mind buggery or, as Casey Betamax believes, some kind of groovy futuristic socket hardwired into your skull.
 Inevitably there are going to be several competing formats, and Betamax advises opting for a USB as he reckons that you're going to look like a right twat if you have a serial port fitted.

 So what will this mean for the actual music?
 Well, Betamax is excited that by liberating music from the limitations of hardware it will be possible to create sounds that could not be duplicated in any physical form.
 He has already theorised that our current spectrum of notes, represented by the sequence Do-Re-Mi-Fa-Sol-La-Si-Do, could be greatly expanded, and he has suggested the addition of Po-La-Rum-Pum-Ping-Ding-Dong-Po, as well as ultra-Mi and infra-Fa.